 In 2014, 21st Century Fox and Ghetto Film School jointly founded GFS Los Angeles, an education center dedicated to giving young people from historically under-served areas the chance to realize their dreams of becoming filmmakers.
 GFS students get hands-on industry experience, writing scripts, pitching story ideas, shooting on location, and editing a finished product.
 21st Century Fox companies have opened their doors to ensure GFS's filmmaking education is comprehensive, providing students with unprecedented access to filmmakers, executives, and talent.
 Together, GFS and 21CF are developing, celebrating, and opening new avenues for the next generation of great American storytellers.

 21st Century Fox donates financial and in-kind support for GFS LA, bolstering the school's curriculum by involving executives and talent as mentors and guest lecturers.
-Fox Networks Group CEO Peter Rice was on hand at the launch of the school in June, meeting with students and promoting the program to the MacArthur Park community.
-Once class began, among the students' first projects was the development of promotional shorts for the "Every Simpsons Ever" campaign on FXX.
+Fox Networks Group CEO Peter Rice was on hand at the launch of the school, meeting with students and promoting the program to the MacArthur Park community; once class began, among the students' first projects was the development of promotional shorts for the "Every Simpsons Ever" campaign on FXX.
 The students reviewed the channel's creative brief, developed concepts, and pitched to the FX Networks marketing team.
 After receiving the green light, the students worked in teams of three to shoot six 30-second spots, with plans to put the winning team's promo on-air - a major achievement for a group of up-and-coming high school students.

 After graduation from the program, GFS alumni are given access to 21st Century Fox recruiters to ensure they are considered for relevant positions at the company, giving a direct line into the industry and an opportunity to put their skills to use.